woodcrest-university/community-charter/code-of-conduct.md

 By implementing this group creation and approval process, Woodcrest aims to foster a diverse and engaging roleplay environment while maintaining consistency, quality, and adherence to our shared values and standards.

-_**Note**: The administration reserves the right to interpret and enforce this Code of Conduct as necessary to maintain the integrity and well-being of the Woodcrest community.
-Any decisions made by the administration regarding the application of these guidelines are final._

 ### Additional Notes